-Best play mats for babies
+Best nice-looking play mats for babies

-Most play mats for babies include a fabric base with an overhead “gym” attached (and are commonly known as play or activity gyms), but for those looking for just a mat, Fatherly deputy editor Matt Berical recommends this extra-large mat from Tiny Love that features built-in activities and a variety of textures.
+A lot of play mats for babies include a fabric base with an overhead “gym” attached (and are commonly known as play or activity gyms).
+But for those looking for just a mat, Berical recommends this extra-large one from Tiny Love that features built-in activities and a variety of textures.
 “It’s a large, quilted mat that works as a portable play space for kids,” he says.
 “It’s made to help kids move around and interact, and it folds up really small so it’s easy for parents to pack in a bag whenever they go somewhere.
-It’s also machine washable.”
+It’s also machine-washable.”

-If you want the dual functions of an activity gym and a play mat, Berical recommends Skip Hop’s Baby Treetop Friends Activity Gym, a popular choice among parents.
+For a more affordable option, Berical recommends Skip Hop’s Baby Treetop Friends Activity Gym, which he says is another popular choice among parents.
 It features a round, padded, machine-washable surface with a couple of activities as well as an overhead gym with dangling toys that can be set up and removed in two minutes.
 “It’s a really nice padded activity mat with additions that everyone really likes.
 The consensus is that even after kids have passed that stage, there’s still a use for it,” he says.
 “It packs up really small, is comfortable, and is made with friendly materials.”

-Best floor mats for toddlers
+Best nice-looking play mats for toddlers

 Best overall play mat for toddlers